aiidateam/aiida-metapkg/README.md

-### NOTE: This package is deprecated, except for currently being used as the main AiiDA readthedocs project.

 # AIIDA Meta-package

 AiiDA (www.aiida.net) is a workflow manager for computational science with a strong focus on provenance, performance and extensibility.

-## Deprecated

-This metapackage for AiiDA has been deprecated as of v1.0 and is no longer being maintained.
-If you want to install AiiDA, please install the [`aiida-core` package](https://pypi.org/project/aiida-core/) instead.
+It includes `aiida-core` and `aiida-workgraph`.

 ## Acknowledgements